Which Level of Service Do You Choose?

 Agency relationships are based on mutual consent, so if your buyer’s representative isn’t living up to your expectations, you can cancel the agreement.
 Most importantly, you should discuss expectations early on.
 Each buyer’s agent has their own style and preferred way of working with clients.
 And each agent has their own buyer’s representation agreement, outlining their obligations to you and what they expect in return.
 Taking time to discuss shared expectations at the beginning of your relationship is the surest way to avoid misunderstandings and form a strong partnership—one that allows your buyer’s rep to serve you to their greatest ability and help you achieve the best possible result in your home purchase.

 Buying a home is unlike any other purchase.
-Before attempting to do this on your own, consider why it’s smarter to work with an Accredited Buyer’s Representative (ABR®).
+Before attempting to do this on your own, consider why it’s smarter to work with our agents.

 - A skilled professional will be covering your back.
 In real estate transactions, having representation (either as a buyer or seller) means that an industry professional is obligated to protect and promote your interests, including keeping certain information confidential and sharing information with you that might benefit your position.
 Our agents have gone a step further, completing specialized training in the best practices for buyer and seller representation.

 - You’ll simplify many complex aspects of your transaction.
 Let’s face it, If you aren’t already familiar with complex real estate contracts, disclosure forms and mortgage applications, these documents can be confusing and daunting.
 Most buyers genuinely appreciate having a knowledgeable resource to answer their questions.